 Understanding Nerve Impingement

 Nerves are said to be compressed or "pinched" when nearby structures press against them, interfering with their ability to relay normal neural signals while triggering abnormal sensations.
 The nerve roots of the spinal column are particularly vulnerable due to their close proximity to the vertebrae and intervertebral discs.
 In fact, bulging or herniated discs due to a spinal misalignment or injury are a major cause of nerve impingement.

-Mt.
-Pleasant residents should be aware of the signs and symptoms of a pinched nerve.
+Patients should be aware of the signs and symptoms of a pinched nerve.
 These may include:

 Where you experience your symptoms depends on which nerve roots or branches are involved.
-If a cervical nerve root is pinched, for instance, you experience them in your shoulder, arm, hand or neck, a condition known as cervical radiculopathy.
+If a cervical nerve root is pinched, for instance, you may experience pain in your shoulder, arm, hand or neck, a condition known as cervical radiculopathy.
 Sciatica is another classic example that occurs when the sciatic nerve (the largest nerve in the body, stemming from the lumbar/sacral nerve roots) is pinched, producing leg and foot symptoms.

 Pinched Nerve Treatment at Mount Pleasant Neck & Back Center